Updated August 5th, 2021 by Ben Reynolds

 Before discussing the perils of using excessive derivative contracts, I’d first like to share Warren Buffett’s opinion on the subject.

 Buffett – known for conservative risk management and a long-term track record of market-crushing returns – has the following to say about derivative trading:

 “Charlie and I are of one mind in how we feel about derivatives and the trading activities that go with them: We view them as time bombs, both for the parties that deal in them and the economic system.”

 – Warren Buffett in the 2002 Berkshire Hathaway Annual Report

-When Warren Buffett calls a particular financial instrument a ‘time bomb’, I am personally highly inclined to avoid them.
+When Warren Buffett calls a particular financial instrument a ‘time bomb’, it’s wise to pay attention.

 As mentioned in the first section of this analysis, what was particularly dangerous about Enron’s use of derivatives is that they relied on these speculative contracts to generate earnings for their businesses.

 Because of the company’s mark to market accounting scheme, these profits were recorded before the derivatives matured – which could result in profit clawbacks if the derivative’s underlying instruments moved against the company.